As a writer, Minnesota could be the perfect place to work and get published.

 A press with a religious and spiritual mission, Liturgical Press was established in 1926.
 They have managed to spread the Christian faith and community beliefs for nearly 92 years.
 Annually the Press publishes journals, multimedia series, journals, academic textbooks, and books about scripture, faith and spirituality and reference works.
 Situated in Collegeville, the Catholic publishing company prints books in English and Spanish.
 Interested writers need to read submission guidelines and proposal details carefully on this page.

 A boutique publishing agency providing all printing, publishing and editorial services to authors, Wise Ink Creative Publishing is based in Minneapolis.
 Having published almost 400 authors, they understand what it is to work creatively in sync with a first time author and bring their dream to fruition.
 No genre is too small or niche for them but some of their previously published books have been about food, romance, thriller, action, mystery, fiction, cooking and non-fiction.
 Fill this form to get in touch with them and discuss your book proposal.
+Since Wise Ink Creative Publishing is a boutique publisher, you might have to pay a small fee to get your work published.

 Having been in the publishing business for nearly 3 decades, ABDO Publishing is located in Minneapolis and North Mankato.
 ABDO has divisions and imprints such as ABDO Kids, ABDO Zoom, ABDO Publishing, ABDO Magic Oven, Spotlight, EPIC Press and ABDO Digital.
 They are one of the biggest publishers in Minnesota and one of their aims is to make reading cool for kids.
 To meet that goal, they are working on re-imagining old content in new formats such as graphic novels and interactive experiences.
 They only accept fiction so find out contact details and information here before submitting your manuscript.
+As of now, you can send them a concept or manuscript sample for their fiction series.
+They will only accept four titles for each series.

 This Manakota based business is a small family owned publisher offering self-publishing opportunities to authors.
 It is a perfect publisher to choose if you are just starting out and do not want to work with a big corporation.
 Minnesota Heritage Publishing treats each book as an individual project, instead of a number and give personalized attention and customization to the author.
 Printing, editing, consulting and design are some of the services you can choose from should you opt for Minnesota Heritage Publishing.
 Contact them for further details and to receive a quote about services offered.